 Health anxiety is often a misunderstanding of the casual body sensation for some dangerous conditions.
-Often, a healthy human body may produce some painful, uncomfortable, unwanted, or unexpected symptoms that are not dangerous.
+A healthy human body may often produce some painful, uncomfortable, unwanted, or unexpected symptoms that are not dangerous.

 Common Method for Self-Diagnosis

 To make a self-test for diagnosing health anxiety, the most common method used is a questionnaire.
-People who think they may be affected with health anxiety disorder can take up the questionnaire to make a self-assessment.
-The structure of the questionnaire reveals four factors—obsession that is related to health, requesting reassurance behavior, fear of death, and worry of illness.
+People who think they may be affected by health anxiety disorder can take up the questionnaire to make a self-assessment.
+The questionnaire structure reveals four factors—an obsession that is related to health, requesting reassurance behavior, fear of death, and worry of illness.

 Studies have proved that the “Health Anxiety Questionnaire” has a suitable self-test validity.
-There are a few associations that produce these questionnaires (like the American Psychiatric Association and OCD Center of Los Angeles) to allow people to evaluate themselves before visiting a doctor.
+A few Associations produce these questionnaires (like the American Psychiatric Association and OCD Center of Los Angeles) to allow people to evaluate themselves before visiting a doctor.
 The common questions that the questionnaire comprises are:

-- Do you have frequent worries of having a severe disease or illness or a medical condition?
+- Do you have frequent worries about having a severe disease or illness or a medical condition?

-- Do you have sensations in your body and witness several aches (like headaches, stomach aches) or pains or symptom that you consider to be a medical condition or disease?
+- Do you have sensations in your body and witness several aches (like headaches, stomach aches) or pains or symptoms you consider to be a medical condition or disease?

 - Do you constantly check the body for signs and symptoms of illness or medical conditions?